hpowell-UNB/cs2063-fall-2025-labs/Lab3/README.md

     * The Return ```Button``` will execute an explicit ```Intent``` requesting ```Main Activity```.
       * An interesting task backstack implications will be explored from using this approach.

-For this labe we will be define the application's ```Intent``` to have some function performed on its behalf using implicit intents.
+For this lab we will be define the application's ```Intent``` to have some function performed on its behalf using implicit intents.

 NOTES:
 * When implicitly defining an ```Intent``` we need to pass along an ```Action Constant```.
   *  This tells the device how to locate applications that contain an ```Activity``` which is capable of responding to your application's request.
   * If a default application ```Activity``` has been set to satisfy that function on the device, it will generally be the ```Activity``` started.

+*Implicit Intents*

+As we learned in class implicit intents do not specify a target component but instead they describe an action to be performed (for example: viewing a web page, taking a picture, or sending an email).
+When attempting to use ```startActivity()``` if no suitable activity exists the application can crash.
+There are two ways this can be handled:

+1. Wrap the call inside a _*try...catch*_ block which catches ```ActivityNotFoundException```.
+2. Make use of the ```resolveActivity()``` function to confirm that an appropriate component is found.

+In the case of implicit intents option 2 is more relevant; explicit intents already specify the target component so option 1 works well in this case.
+Additionally if multiple activities can handle the intent ```resolveActivity()``` will return the _most relevant_ component based on Android's intent resolution rules.

 **Task 1**

 Let's demonstrate this by announcing our application’s ```Intent``` to send an email.
 We don't need to concern ourselves with the underlying method; an email application implements to succeed at transferring our message to the recipient.
 We need only to announce our intention to send email to the Android operating system and it will inform the user what options are available.